 An alternative approach could involve suboptimal interventions that are more robust to implementation error.
 Due to the relative insensitivity of these robust interventions to imperfect parameter choices, these suboptimal intervention strategies will likely excel in uncertain real-time outbreaks where the current epidemiological situation is often unknown.
 Parallels of these interventions can be observed in the ongoing COVID-19 outbreak, with recurring themes of “hit it hard and fast” providing simple, yet robust advice to policy makers (34, 35).

-We note that for a single time limited intervention, the most effective suboptimal strategy to minimise Imax and Ic(tmax) can be achieved by intervening stronger and for longer than what is considered optimal (Figures 1, 2).
+We note that for a single time limited intervention, it was often not always optimal to intervene at a maximal strength or duration.
+For example, increasing tdur for certain scenarios has the effect of “stretching” the timing of cmin past the epidemic peak, lessening the impact of the NPI.
+Additionally, we model a time-limited intervention in this study, with even maximal strength interventions ending before the termination of the model simulation, allowing for rebounds in prevalence after the lifting of an intervention.
+However, we note that when considered in the context of a robust, sub-optimal intervention, intervening maximally can be considered the most efficacious suboptimal strategy to minimise Imax and Ic(tmax) (Figures 1, 2).
 Similarly, for the multi-intervention scenario, an earlier and stronger intervention can provide robust reductions to Imax and Ic(tmax) under suboptimal circumstances (Figure 3).
 However, this only holds true in the context of the initial intervention, with this acting as a delaying action, allowing for successive interventions to compensate and further reduce Imax and Ic(tmax).
 This highlights the additional role of suboptimal interventions to permit future decision making when the current epidemiological situation is uncertain.
 This strategy is corroborated in literature, with suggestions that policy makers could use an earlier intervention to delay the epidemic peak if the optimal intervention strategy is unknown, providing time for the build-up of healthcare capacity and the opportunity for later interventions to course-correct (9).